 The concept of a cyber fusion center isn’t new.
 It dates back nearly 30 years, originating in the intelligence community as a way for agencies to form a more complete picture of the threat landscape.
 The same benefits translate to the business world today.
 But, as savvy organizations have discovered, it takes more than co-location to build an effective cyber fusion center.
 Success lies in how well a company can integrate its people, processes, and technology to address its distinct threat environment.

-1. Consider how to best effect change within your organization
+1. Consider how to best affect change within your organization

 More than anything else, a cyber fusion center is a change management program.
 Existing systems are typically overseen by different groups within the organization, which means you will need to resolve competing priorities to achieve successful cyber fusion.
 The culture of every organization is different, so understanding your culture and making change happen in line with your unique environment is key.